What is Social Language? The words between hello and goodbye?

 Strategies:

-There are group strategies that can help autistic people develop these skills while respecting their needs and desires.
+There are strategies that can help autistic people develop these skills while respecting their needs and desires.

 So the toolbox for equipping and supporting social communication for autistics is expansive.
-Leading with respect.
 The first step is to focus on the words they need to meet their needs and communicate what they want.
 Helping develop their voice to self-advocate and adapt to varying environments should always be the first priority.
 Developing social language, not just the words used in a social context, also involves informing, demanding, and requesting.
 The language intervention plan should always prioritize words needed for self-advocacy.

 Real Time/In-person peer-to-peer interactions